balaustrada/ufcpredictor/README.md

 </div>

 The accuracy of the model is comparable to that implied by the opening odds, although slightly lower.
 When odds are incorporated into the model, the accuracy aligns with that of predicting favourites.
-However, the difference in predictions can still lead to profit, depending on the strenght of the prediction and the odds.
+However, the difference in predictions can still lead to profit, depending on the strength of the prediction and the odds.
 In the following plot, we compare the return for the different datasets:

 <p align="center">
 <img src="https://github.com/user-attachments/assets/d33a1412-dbb4-4358-88ad-f1789edf7e53">